jrsalgado/sre-task/Readme.md

 # HA Nginx deployment

+This is container based tool to deploy a Nginx High Availability web server.

+This tool uses some infrastructure as code applications like **terraform** and **ansible** from a **Docker** container for the deployment of several resources on AWS cloud, using a container will help us to have the specific versions of terraform and ansible accross multiple team (currently only supported for mac).

 ## Prerequisites
+- AWS credentials
 - Docker installed

 ### 1- Create a AWS credentials file (.aws/credentials) under the root repository directory.
 Its spected that you have sufficient permissions on that AWS account to create EC2 instances, ALBs, Security Groups and lots of cool stuff.